k-bastian/cse15l-lab-reports/lab-report-3-week-5.md

 ### `grep -i`
 This command is used to search for all matching strings regardless of the case of the given search term.
+This command is useful because some strings may occur at the beginning of sentences, and if they are capitalized they are normally not included in the output.

 Example 1

+In this example, the string "communication" is searched for within the og98019.txt file.
+All lines that include this string are included in the output, regardless of the case and whether it is a substring.
 ```
 $ grep -i communication technical/government/Gen_Account_Office/og98019.txt